yanvow/adhd_ds/index.md

 add that many drama's exist

 From those plots we can see that in every genre, significantly more emotional movies exist.
 In the emotional category, especially the negative movies dominate.
 Is the high demand for movies with negative sentiments based on the viewers desire?
 To include the consumer’s opinion, an additional dataset from IMDb was used.
-So we can compare the mean rating for emotional and non-emotional movies in every genre:
+So, we can compare the mean rating for emotional and non-emotional movies in every genre:

 {% include bars_ratings_emo_nonemo.html %}